Can You Freeze Canned Bean Sprouts?

 Although we advise against freezing cans, both unopened and opened, this doesn’t mean that freezing the leftovers inside isn’t good.

-In fact, it’s highly recommendable!
+It’s highly recommendable!

 They will remain safe for consumption for several days if properly stored.
 But if you don’t plan to eat them or use them in a recipe anytime soon, it’s best to store the leftovers in the fridge.